wallarm/product-documentation/docs/latest/quickstart/attack-prevention-best-practices.md

 ## Set up the denylist

-You can safeguard your applications from untrusted sources by incorporating them into a [denylist](../user-guides/ip-lists/denylist.md), blocking traffic from suspicious regions or sources such as VPNs, Proxy servers, or Tor networks.
+You can safeguard your applications from untrusted sources by incorporating them into a [denylist](../user-guides/ip-lists/overview.md), blocking traffic from suspicious regions or sources such as VPNs, Proxy servers, or Tor networks.

 ## Block multi-attack perpetrators

 When Wallarm is in blocking mode, it automatically blocks all requests with malicious payloads, letting only legitimate requests through.
-If multiple malicious activities from one IP address are detected in a short time (often referred to as multi-attack perpetrators), consider [blocking the attacker entirely using a specific trigger](../user-guides/triggers/trigger-examples.md#denylist-ip-if-4-or-more-malicious-payloads-are-detected-in-1-hour) that automatically places them on the denylist.
+If multiple malicious activities from one IP address are detected in a short time (often referred to as multi-attack perpetrators), consider [blocking the attacker entirely](../admin-en/configuration-guides/protecting-with-thresholds.md).

 ## Enable brute-force mitigation